 서울시 마포구 와우산로 15길-28. / 서울시 마포구 서교동 409-10

-UPDATE on 2015 January: I noticed Nangpung has ceased their business from Seoul Nat’l University area.
+I noticed Nangpung has ceased their franchise business at Seoul Nat’l University outlet.
 However, you can still get kimchi jiggae at the same location.
 The restaurant is no longer called “Nang Pung” but it sells the same dishes.

 How To Get There:

 1. Coming out from Line No. 2 (Green Line) Seoul Nat’l University Station (서울대입구역) Exit No.4, walk straight.

 2. Walk down 3 blocks.
 You’ll pass by Woori Bank, Mr. Pizza, Tous Les Jous, Cafe Bene, IBK bank and Hi Mart (all at your left-hand side) before reaching the correct junction.